 The tests are abusive and demotivating.

 Our prime directive as educators should be to nurture intrinsic motivation in order to create independent, life-long learners.
 The tests create climates of anxiety and fear.
-Ask any teacher what it’s like for his or her students come test time.
+Ask any teacher what it’s like for his or her students come standardized test time, for the elementary school students actually throwing up before or during the test to the high-school students threatening suicide because if they don’t pass this test, they won’t graduate.
 And, of course, science and common sense teach that extrinsic punishment and reward systems like this testing system are highly DEMOTIVATING for cognitive tasks.
 See this:

 The summative standardized testing system is a backward extrinsic punishment and reward approach to motivation.
 It reminds me of the line from the alphabet in the Puritan New England Primer, the first textbook published on these shores: